Professor Anna Lawson

-- Inclusive Public Space, European Research Council Advanced Grant commencing in Autumn 2018 (project co-ordinator and principal investigator.)
+- Inclusive Public Space (IPS) European Research Council Advanced Grant (project co-ordinator and principal investigator.)

 - University of Leeds East Asia Disability Forum (ULEAD) (project co-ordinator and principal investigator).

-Academic Network of European Disability Experts – funded by the European Commission and managed by the Human European Consultancy (for which I am a member of the co-ordinating research team).
+- European Disability Expertise (EDE) network– funded by the European Commission and managed by the Human European Consultancy (for which I am a senior expert with responsibility to lead work on selected policy themes).

 My previous research projects include:

-- Academic Network of European Disability Experts – funded by the European Commission and managed by Human European Consultancy (for which I have been a member of the co-ordinating research team since its inception in 2007).
+- Academic Network of European Disability Experts (ANED) – funded by the European Commission and managed by Human European Consultancy (for which I was a member of the co-ordinating research team from its inception in 2008-2019).

 - Evaluating EU progress in implementing the Convention on the Rights of Persons with Disabilities and the EU Disability Strategy - funded by the European Commission (for which I was a member of the co-ordinating research team).